 What should I do with an unwanted plant or animal?

 Most importantly, never put an unwanted plant or animal into a waterway.
 Likewise, make sure that you properly get rid of the water and packaging that your plant or animal came in or used.
 This ensures that eggs, diseases and plant parts will also stay out of our waterways.

 Plants—Bag and freeze aquatic plants, then add them to your garbage.
 Avoid composting unwanted plants because their seeds could still sprout.

 Animals—Return your animal to the store, find it a new home with a friend or family member, or donate it to a pet store, university or zoo.
 If you’re unable to find a new home for your animal and you’re considering euthanasia, consult a veterinarian.

 Water—Add bleach to the water—just enough to smell it.
 Pour the solution into a toilet or sink, never a storm drain.

 Packaging or habitats—Treat unwanted habitats and packaging with a 5 percent bleach solution—or just enough so that you can smell the bleach—and throw the treated material in the garbage.
 Get more detailed information in the Preventing Invasions section.

 What’s being done about AIM?

 Various groups are working hard to combat the spread of AIM.
-Researchers are developing methods, such as the Notre Dame STAIR (hyperlink to Notre Dame’s STAIR), to help predict which organisms in the marketplace pose the greatest threat of invasion.
-Natural resource managers are spending millions to remove and control AIM already in the environment, and are implementing regulations (hyperlink to State & Federal Regulations) to keep new AIS out of the marketplace.
-And environmental educators are raising awareness of AIM and the simple ways to keep them out of the environment (hyperlink to Preventing Invasions).
+Researchers are developing methods, such as the Notre Dame STAIR, to help predict which organisms in the marketplace pose the greatest threat of invasion.
+Natural resource managers are spending millions to remove and control AIM already in the environment, and are implementing regulations to keep new AIS out of the marketplace.
+And environmental educators are raising awareness of AIM and the simple ways to keep them out of the environment.